Biden aims to reduce cancer deaths by 50% over next 25 years | Politics

 Biden has set a 25-year timeline for achieving that goal, part of his broader effort to end cancer as we know it, according to senior administration officials who previewed Wednesday's announcement on the condition of anonymity.

+Dr. Barron Lerner, a professor of medicine and population health at New York University Langone Health, said that "hyperbolic goals'' can be needed to attract public attention but achieving the 50% reduction is "extremely unlikely."
+"Similar past efforts like the War on Cancer' have made gains, but they have been more modest," said Lerner, the author "The Breast Cancer Wars."
+"Cancer is many diseases and requires very complicated research.
+Translating these advances to the clinical setting is never easy either."
 Biden was scheduled to give remarks Wednesday from the East Room of the White House, along with his wife, Jill, and Vice President Kamala Harris.
-Also scheduled to attend the speech: members of Congress and the administration and about 100 members of the cancer community including patients, survivors, caregivers, families, advocacy groups and research organisations.
+Also scheduled to attend the speech: members of Congress and the administration and about 100 members of the cancer community including patients, survivors, caregivers, families, advocacy groups and research organizations.

 There were no plans to announce new funding commitments on Wednesday, though the administration will outline why it believes it can curb cancer through efforts such as increased screening and removing inequities in treatment.
 The coronavirus pandemic has consumed health care resources and caused people to miss more than 9.5 million cancer screenings.

-The White House also will host a cancer moonshot summit and continue a roundtable discussion series on the subject.
+The White House also will host a summit on the cancer initiative and continue a roundtable discussion series on the subject.
 The goal is to improve the quality of treatment and people's lives, something with deep economic resonance as well.
 The National Cancer Institute reported in October that the economic burden of treatment was more than $21 billion in 2019, including $16.22 billion in patient out-of-pocket costs.

 Biden continued the work as a private citizen by establishing the Biden Cancer Initiative to help organise resources to improve cancer care.
 When Biden did seek the presidency in 2020, he had tears in his eyes as he said in an interview on MSNBC's "Morning Joe'' that "Beau should be running for president, not me."